MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Subledger

 In Dynamics 365 Finance, a subledger (also known as a subaccount or subledger account) is a component of the financial accounting system that captures transactions specific to something other than a main account before they are summarized into the general ledger.
-It's a way to maintain different information about financial transactions and helps in providing a clear audit trail and detailed reporting.
+It's a way to maintain different information about financial transactions and helps provide a clear audit trail and detailed reporting.
 Many modules in Dynamics 365 include subledgers that integrate directly with the general ledger in Dynamics 365 Finance to include, but not limited to the following:

 - **Customer** – This includes any transactions that are posted to a customer account such as sales order invoices, free text invoices, and customer payments.
 This is primarily related to the Accounts receivable and Sales and marketing modules.